The Thyroid Gland

 Functions of the thyroid gland

 The thyroid plays an important role in regulating the body's metabolism.�Virtually every tissue in the body is affected or regulated by thyroid hormone.
-It regulates our metabolism, brain development and function, skin, hair, eyes, heart, and intestine function.�The thyroid hormones enter into tissues and regulate how those tissues produce or do not produce certain proteins.�The thyroid function is controlled by the ?Master Gland? in the pituitary within the brain.
+It regulates our metabolism, brain development and function, skin, hair, eyes, heart, and intestine function.�The thyroid hormones enter into tissues and regulate how those tissues produce or do not produce certain proteins.�The thyroid function is controlled by the pituitary, which sits at the base of the brain.
 The pituitary is controlled by a region in the brain called the hypothalamus.
-The calcitonin hormone works together with the parathyroid hormone to regulate calcium levels in the body.